Decentralized funding scenarios for security forces

 'Army Performing Drills in Streets TERRIFIES Latvians'Latvians are terrified by military exercises being held in the…

-So, my objectives with this articles are the following:
+My objectives are the following:

 - I will explore the field and trace some use case candidates for decentralized technology